lltfm/openness/works/the_epitomes_of_openness/contemplations/the_source_of_life_and_awareness.md

+# Contemplations: The Source of Life & Awareness

-# What is "The Source of Life & Awareness"?
+### What is "The Source of Life & Awareness"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):